CommonGarden/Grow-Hub/README.md

 Reboot and your pi should start into the Grow-Hub driver.

+#### Checking logs
+To check the logs, ssh into the raspberry pi and see the `out.log` and `error.log` files in the home directory.
+An additional `forever.log` file can be found in the `driver/` folder.
+See [forever](https://www.npmjs.com/package/forever) documentation for more info.

 # Hardware setup / Bill of materials.

 # Control Box